In 2016 alone, more than 36.6 percent of American households rented their homes. But the times are changing!

 6. Newly Built Homes Are Move-In Ready

-Depending on the contractor you’re working with to repair the existing home to move-in standards, this could delay your move for several months.
+Depending on the contractor you’re working with, this could delay your move for several months.

 Buying a new house allows you to avoid that frustration.
 They’re move-in ready the moment you close on the house.
 You won’t have to wait for renovations or worry about finding a temporary rental to stay in until your home is ready.